Disentangling Similarity and Relatedness in Topic Models: Reproducibility

 \subsubsection{Candidate Generation and Filtering}

-Candidate word pairs were drawn from four source families (Table~\ref{tab:pair_sources}) built over a 60,521-lemma vocabulary from the intersection of WordNet~\cite{miller1995wordnet} and BERT~\cite{devlin2019bert}.
-After generation, seed-overlapping and invalid pairs were removed, order-insensitive deduplication was applied, each word's degree was capped at 50, and a Zipf $\ge 2.0$ floor reduced the pool from ${\sim}$71K to 36.5K.
-Adding 15K common-word negatives (Zipf $\ge 4.5$) yielded the final 51,523-pair dataset.
+Candidate word pairs were drawn from four source families (Table~\ref{tab:pair_sources}) built over a 60,521-lemma vocabulary from the intersection of WordNet~\citep{miller1995wordnet} and BERT~\citep{devlin2019bert}.
+After generation, seed-overlapping and invalid pairs were removed and order-insensitive deduplication was applied, yielding the final 71,346-pair dataset.